keaveney/dEFT/README.md

     - used to generate the array of 1- and 2-d scatter plots that visualise the confidence/credible intervals More information on this package can be found at https://corner.readthedocs.io/en/latest/install.html.

+pip install tqdm
+    - used to display progress bars while sampling is running

 Building a dEFT analysis:

 A dEFT analysis has three basic inputs: